saylesss88/nix-book/src/Understanding_Top-Level_Attributes_5.md

 # This will cause an error because 'environment' and 'appstream'

-# are not 'options' and 'config' is also present at the top level.
+# are not 'options' and 'config' is also present at the top level.jjjj

 environment.systemPackages =
 lib.mkIf config.appstream.enable [ pkgs.git ];